 OPIG /ooohhh pig/

 Oxford Protein Informatics Group; research group in the statistics department at the University of Oxford focusing on aspects of protein modelling, homology modelling, membrane proteins, sequence alignment, anti-bodies, and drug-discovery.

 Oh, did I mention we like pies?
-And we also like computer code; so here is the R which generated the above beaut.
+And cake?
+Lots of cake… And we also like computer code; so here is the R which generated the above beaut.

 # Pie Chart with Percentages # members count slices <- c(5, 3, 3, 2, 1, 1, 1) # labels lbls <- c("Computational Science /\n Informatics", "Biochemistry", "Chemistry", "Physics", "Engineering", "Mathematics", "Biology" ) pct <- round(slices/sum(slices)*100) lbls <- paste(lbls, pct) # add percents to labels lbls <- paste(lbls,"%",sep="") # ad % to labels # save to file png("opig_pie.png") # do the magic pie(slices,labels = lbls, col=rainbow(length(lbls)), main="OPIG Members Background") dev.off()

 More detailed information about each one of us can be found on our members official page.